The ALICE experiment: a journey through QCD: The initial state of the collision

 The photoproduction of $\jpsi$ in \PbPb UPC has been studied by ALICE at \twosevensixnn~\cite{ALICE:2012yye,Abbas:2013oua} and \fivenn~\cite{Acharya:2019vlb,ALICE:2021gpt,ALICE:2021tyx}.
 The results reported in Ref.~\cite{ALICE:2012yye} are the first measurement of photon-induced processes at the LHC.
 They demonstrated that this type of analysis could be carried out at the LHC with good precision and in a kinematic domain not accessible to other machines.
 ALICE has measured the coherent production of $\jpsi$ in UPC in a wide rapidity range as shown in the top plot of Fig.~\ref{fig:upc_jpsi_PbPb}~\cite{ALICE:2021gpt}.
-The comparison of the rapidity dependence of data with that of the impulse approximation~\cite{Guzey:2013xba}, computed under the assumption of no nuclear effects, provides one of the cleanest, and clearest, signatures of gluon shadowing and its Bjorken-$x$ dependence.
+The comparison of the rapidity dependence of data with that of the impulse approximation~\cite{Guzey:2013xba}, computed neglecting all nuclear effects under the assumption that the scattering of photons on nuclei is given by the coherent superposition of the scattering on the individual nucleons, provides one of the cleanest, and clearest, signatures of gluon shadowing and its Bjorken-$x$ dependence.
 Data rise quickly towards midrapidity and then seem to saturate.
 This behaviour is not completely reproduced by models.
 The STARlight prediction~\cite{Klein:1999qj}, that includes only Glauber-like suppression, is above the data, particularly at midrapidity where the colour-dipole models including saturation, IPsat~\cite{Lappi:2013am} and BGK-I~\cite{Luszczak:2019vdc} in Fig.~\ref{fig:upc_jpsi_PbPb}, also overshoot the data by a large margin.

 On the other hand, the leading-twist approximation~\cite{Guzey:2016piu}, LTA in the figure, and the energy-dependent hot-spot model GG-HS~\cite{Cepila:2017nef}, which also includes saturation, give the best overall description of the rapidity dependence.
+However, these models underpredict the data at semi-forward rapidities in the range $2.5 < |y| < 3.5$, indicating that the nuclear shadowing might have a smaller effect at the Bjorken $x \sim 10^{-2}$ or $x \sim 5\times 10^{-5}$ corresponding to this rapidity range.
 Figure~\ref{fig:upc_jpsi_PbPb} also shows a wide green band corresponding to the uncertainties of the model~\cite{Guzey:2016piu} based on the EPS09 LO parameterisation of nuclear PDFs~\cite{Eskola:2009uj}, illustrating that the ALICE data have a great potential to improve the uncertainties of global nPDF fits.

 In \PbPb UPCs there is an ambiguity regarding which of the nuclei is the source of the photon and which the target~\cite{Klein:1999gv}.
 There are thus two contributions to the cross section, one from a high, the other from a low, energy photon.
 Only at midrapidity the two contributions are equal and the $\gamma$Pb cross section can be extracted directly from the UPC measurement.
 Comparing the $\gamma$Pb cross section with the impulse approximation, a gluon shadowing factor can be defined~\cite{Guzey:2013xba} and determined from data to be around 0.6 for $x \approx 10^{-3}$.
 Future measurements of coherent $\jpsi$ production, accompanied by secondary exchanges of photons and resulting in electromagnetic dissociation of nuclei, can serve as one of the most promising tools to disentangle low- and high-energy contributions at forward rapidities, since coherent $\jpsi$ cross sections with and without nuclear dissociation are sensitive to different impact parameter ranges~\cite{Guzey:2013jaa}.
 A proof-of-principle of this approach is provided by the recent measurement of Pb--Pb electromagnetic dissociation cross sections using the detection of forward neutrons in the ALICE Zero Degree Calorimeters~\cite{ALICE:2022hbd}.